DvlpSpc/dvlpspc.github.io/grants.md

 We intend to request grant applications on a periodic basis, with funding opportunities two to three times per year.
-The initial call for proposals is expected to be released in July 2025, with proposals due before the end of August.
-You can sign up to receive updates on our grant program and DevelopSpace more generally through the form at the bottom of this page.
+The initial call for proposals is expected to be released in July 2025, with proposals due in early September.
+You can sign up to receive updates on our grant program and DevelopSpace more generally through the link at the bottom of this page.

 # Topic Areas